ChuhuaW/tic-tac-GO_ZERO/README.md

 Run ```interactive.py``` to play with bot

-Github won't let me upload file larger than 100m, so the tree files are being uploading to my drive.
+Github won't let me upload file larger than 100m, so the tree files are being uploaded to my drive.
 Simply download ```mct``` folder and put it here.
 Link:(uploading)

 I will add more details later.